daniloewerton/todoListBase/README.md

 4ª - Run the 'docker compose up' command in project root directory;

-4ª - Run the project using an Java IDE.
+4ª - Run the project using a Java IDE.

 The app will be up in http://localhost:8080